mgrebenets/mgrebenets.github.io/_posts/2014-05-30-atlassian-cli-rpm.md

 Jump directly to [Summary](#tldr) if just want to grab the end result.

 ## Why Bother?
-Same question as one would as for using [Homebrew on OSX]({% post_url 2014-05-30-atlassian-cli-homebrew%}).
+Same question as one would as for using [Homebrew on OS X]({% post_url 2014-05-30-atlassian-cli-homebrew%}).
 And same answer again - Automation.

 Let's assume you already use Atlassian CLI Client for number of build tasks, like automatically updating JIRA tickets, Confluence pages, Stash pull requests, etc.